11AnJo/instagram_dm/README.md

 # Instagram Direct Message Bot

-This script provides a way to automate sending direct messages on Instagram using the Selenium library in Python.
-The script supports chrome profiles for saving logged in account and utilizes a custom User class to manage the user account.
+This script provides a way to automate certain actiivties on Instagram i.e. sending direct messages.
+Support for chrome profiles - automatic logging in and manual logging in.
+Its written using Selenium library in Python and its utilizing undetected-chromedriver (also works good with normal chromedriver).

 ## Dependencies